 Ever since the first time I met King, I’ve kept my hairstyling products in the shower.
 Why?
 “You want hair to be dripping wet when you apply product, because frizz will start to appear as soon as the hair starts to dry,” he explains.

-Then scrunch a satsuma-size blob (or a bit more if your hair is longer than shoulder length) of Kérastase Curl Ideal Mousse ($23) or Pureology Clean Volume Mousse ($29) through the lengths.
+Then scrunch an orange-sized blob (or a bit more if your hair is longer than shoulder length) of Kérastase Discipline Mousse for Curly Hair ($37) or Pureology Clean Volume Mousse ($29) through the lengths.
 Forget the thought of crispy ringlets—this lighter-than-air mousse soon disappears, leaving only springy, defined curls in its wake.

 By this point, you’ll probably feel a little chilly, but when you wrap that towel around yourself, do not be tempted to touch your hair.
 This is vital.
 “The rough texture of the towel will disturb the cuticle and separate curls, leading to frizz,” adds King.